AnderwanSAM/CSI4107/README.md

 ### First 10 answers to query 1 and 25 (Using query title and description )

-When comparing the results for the first 10 answers tio query 1 and query 25 using the query title and description, we can see that query 25's cosine similarities are higgher than query 1's cosine similarities.
+When comparing the results for the first 10 answers for query 1 and query 25 using the query title and description, we can see that query 25's cosine similarities are higher than query 1's cosine similarities.
 However, they do not differ by much as compared to the comparison for the query title only.
-This might be because using the query title and description gives a larger vocabulariy, thus there might be more similarities between query 1 and query 25 than when using the title only.
+This might be because using the query title and description gives a larger vocabulary, thus there might be more similarities between query 1 and query 25 than when using the title only.

 **First 10 answers to query 1**